bastilimbach/bastilimbach.github.io/README.md

 If you want to dig deeper into the directory structure of a jekyll app, consider taking a look at [the docs.](https://jekyllrb.com/docs/structure/)

 ## Developing
-To get this site running locally, you need to install [ruby](https://www.ruby-lang.org/en/documentation/installation/) and [jekyll](https://jekyllrb.com/docs/quickstart/).
+To get this site running locally, you need to install [ruby](https://www.ruby-lang.org/en/documentation/installation/), [jekyll](https://jekyllrb.com/docs/quickstart/) and [node.js](https://nodejs.org/).
 After a successful installation, follow these steps below:

 - Clone the source code using `git clone https://github.com/bastilimbach/bastilimbach.github.io`.
-- Install all the dependencies by running `bundle install`.
+- Install all the ruby dependencies by running `bundle install`.
+- Install all the javascript dependencies by running `npm install`.
-- Start the jekyll server for local testing with `jekyll serve`.
+- Start the server for local testing with `npm start`.
 - Happy coding! :+1:

 ## Contribution
 If you find a typo or some other bug, Pull Requests are very welcome!
+> Important: Before you push your changes, run `npm run build`.

 ## License
 This website is happy to be a part of the open source movement, so it of course uses the license we all love.
 [MIT License](/LICENSE) :heart: